lfr/lfr.github.io/_posts/2020-02-17-tales-of-an-fsharp-advent-survivor.md

 ## ...with a bitter aftertaste

 It's done.
 I've created a lengthy post about my library, and an actual blog to host it (you're looking at it).
-There's no GitHub, but I did what I could and at least there's a Nuget package.
+There's no GitHub, but I did what I could and at least there's a NuGet package.
 Except that it doesn't work! 😱

-After the break I realized the version I uploaded to Nuget didn't perform recursive validation (for blocks built on top of other blocks).
+After the break I realized the version I uploaded to NuGet didn't perform recursive validation (for blocks built on top of other blocks).
 A minuscule bug with huge consequences, due to a last minute change to make my public API better that failed to achieve even that.
 But the worst part is that I definitely wouldn't have time to publish the full project "early jan" as promised, and I would have to wait till "mid feb" for an opportunity to make things right.

 ## Not all was lost